tock/book/src/capsule.md

 > Console a buffer to use, without burdening the instantiator with sizing the
 > buffer.

-The final parameter, the `Container`, is for handling system calls: you don't need to worry about it for now.

 ### Let's make an imix!

 The code continues on, creating all of the other capsules that are needed